USS Solomons: Service history

 Upon being commissioned, Solomons underwent a shakedown cruise in the area between Puget Sound and Astoria, Oregon, conducting tests, evaluations, and training exercises for four weeks.
 She left Astoria on 20 December, making a stop at Alameda, California on 23 December, and arriving at San Diego on 25 December.
 There, after conducting some more exercises, she departed for Pearl Harbor on 30 December.
-On 6 January 1944, she took on a load of passengers, supplies, as well as dysfunctional aircraft to be taken to the West Coast for repairs or salvage.
+On 6 January 1944, she took on a load of passengers and supplies, as well as dysfunctional aircraft to be taken to the West Coast for repairs or salvage.
 She left on 9 January, arriving back at San Diego on 14 January.
-For the rest of January, she conducted battle practices off of southern California.
+For the rest of January, she conducted battle practices off Southern California.
 She left San Diego with a load of aircraft on 30 January for the East Coast.
-As she approached the Panama Canal, her aircraft participated in a simulated aerial attack on the canal in order to test its defenses.
+As she approached the Panama Canal, her aircraft participated in a simulated aerial attack on the canal to test its defenses.
 She stopped at Balboa, Panama on 9 February, where she embarked passengers, and departed on 11 February, arriving at the naval station in Norfolk, Virginia, on 16 February.